-Multiplication was the way Jesus planned to change the world 2,000 years ago, and multiplication is still the way you and I can change the world today.
+Multiplication was the way Jesus planned to change the world 2,000 years ago, and it's still the way you and I can change the world today.
 Some couples have seen their desire for reaching families multiplied into more than 100 groups.
-A ministry is composed of many people working together to achieve a purpose greater than them.
-A large FamilyLife local ministry contains many smaller ministries led by couples that God is using to touch lives.
+A ministry is composed of many people working together to achieve a greater purpose.
+A large FamilyLife local ministry contains many smaller ministries led by couples that God is using.